soldair/node-binarysearch/README.md

 ```

-find closest key to search value
+find closest key to where or key of searched value in the array
-  - if the value is in the array it returns the first index with that value in the array
+  - if the key is in the array the key will point to
-  - if the value is not the index in the array of the closest item that sorts immediately before this item will be returned.
+    - the first key that has that value by default
-    - +1 is the index where you should set this item into the array if you want to add it.
+    - the last key that has that value if {end:true} option is specified
-    - if index 0 is the closest match -i will be returmed.
+  - only returns -1 if array is empty

 ```js